james-priest/mws-restaurant-stage-1/docs/stage3.md

 We've moved our IDB code to it's own `idbhelper.js` file.
 Here's where we'll upgrade the database to create a `reviews` store with an auto-incrementing id.

+The auto-incrementing id will be necessary when designing offline use capability.

 We also create an index on `restaurant_id` so we can easily query all reviews for a given restaurant.

 #### idbhelper.js